top of page

 The Johore Motor Bus reached Kluang Bus Terminal at 4:05pm, taking slightly less than 30 minutes.
 Milano Hotel was just 10 minutes' walk from the bus terminal.

-At check-in, I was informed by the staff that a tax of RM10 was applicable for foreigners.
-And RM10 was collected from me separately, as the staff said that Agoda, the booking platform that I used, had not collected the tax.
+At check-in, a hotel front desk staff informed me that a tax of RM10 was applicable for foreigners as Agoda, the booking platform that I used, did not collect the tax.
+I paid RM10 in cash.

-However, the main issue was that I would be paying RM290 (~S$83) in total tax if I maxed out the 30-day free visa!
+However, the main issue was that I would be paying RM290 (approx. S$83) in total tax if I maxed out the 30-day free visa!
 I should perhaps keep the trip short…

 After getting a windowless single room on the 3rd floor, I took a quick shower.
 The water was warm even without turning on the heater.
 While resting in the room, a heavy downpour started at around 5:30pm, I heard the rain playing piano on the roof from my room — but it was not very loud.

 The rain stopped at slightly after 6pm and I headed out to hunt for food.
 The air outside was cooled but quite humid.
 Most of the shops and eating places that opened for business in the morning were all closed by this time.
-There was a pasar malam with many food stalls but I did not want to eat on foot and on a road where cars were still moving behind the stalls — it did not occur to me that it was Ramadan, yet.
+There was a pasar malam with many food stalls but I did not want to eat on foot and on a road where cars were still moving behind the stalls.
+It did not occur to me that it was Ramadan.

 With not much to do after dinner, I did some window-shopping at Kluang Parade Shopping Mall before heading back to the hotel to shower again and rest.